-d) Initial approval for street names will be sought from Royal Mail (and Devon & Somerset Fire & Rescue Service by Exeter City Council).
+Initial approval for street names will be sought from Royal Mail (and Devon & Somerset Fire & Rescue Service if required).
 If there are objections to a name an alternative will need to be suggested, otherwise suggestions from the Ward Councillors for Exeter or Town/Parish Councils for the Districts will be the only ones considered.

-k) The developer will cover the initial costs of the street nameplates.
-The Council will cover maintenance costs once the street has been officially adopted.
+The developer will cover the initial costs of the street nameplates.
+We will cover maintenance costs once the street has been officially adopted.

-m) When numbering is complete we will contact all the bodies listed in Schedule A.
+When numbering is complete we will contact all the bodies listed in Appendix A.